-This is the third post in our “3 Things to Know” series, an explanation of concepts influencing community mental health and our grantmaking.
-Check out others in this series: 3 Things to Know: Health Equity and 3 Things to Know: Social Determinants of (Mental) Health
+This post is part of the Hogg Foundation’s “3 Things to Know” blog series, which explains concepts influencing community mental health and our grantmaking.
+Check out others in this series: Healthy Equity, Social Determinants of (Mental) Health, and Resilience.

 “There is no consensus around a single definition of well-being,” writes the Centers for Disease Control and Prevention (CDC).
 While that may be true, the CDC also affirms that we can more or less agree on a couple of well-established aspects: